eric-hedengren/curseforge-project-analytics/README.md

 ### 3. Execute Graph Generator

 To execute a graph, run the [RunGraphGenerator.bat](Mod%20Name/Run/RunGraphGenerator.bat), and this requires steps 1 and 2.
-If this step fails, try uninstalling then reinstalling items in steps 1 and 2.
+A display graph should come up that displays the most recent file in the "Data Folder".
+If this step fails, try uninstalling then reinstalling python and the packages in steps 1 and 2 from your computer.

 ### 4. Using Your Mod Stats